 While attending the opera at Gran Teatre del Liceo is perhaps the best way to absorb its grand ambience, it may not be feasible for everyone traveling to Barcelona.
 Hence, if you don’t have the time to catch an opera, it is still possible to visit the greatest opera house in all of Europe.
 45-minute guided tours are available every hour, from 14:00 – 17:00 Monday to Friday and every hour from 11:00 on Saturdays.
-Prices are USD 10 for adults, USD 8.50 for concessions.
-Shorter, 30-minute tours are also available and take place Monday to Saturday from 13:00 at USD 7 for adults and USD 5.50* for concessions.
+Shorter, 30-minute tours are also available and take place Monday to Saturday from 13:00.
 Some of the main highlights of the Gran Theatre del Liceu are its ornate chandeliers, fluted columns, ceiling frescoes, and the Salo dels Miralls (Hall of Mirrors).
 Tours are available in nine different languages.

 - Good to know: A fire ravaged the theater in the year 1994 which led to the complete destruction of the stage and the main hall.
 However, the theater has been painstakingly restored to its former beauty and a number of improvements have also been made.